When.com Web Search

 From at least 297 on, imperial taxation was standardised, made more equitable, and levied at generally higher rates.
 Diocletian saw that the vast Roman Empire was ungovernable by a single emperor in the face of internal pressures and military threats on two fronts.

-4. Succession of the Roman Empire - Wikipedia
+4. List of Roman dynasties - Wikipedia

-5. Roman imperial period (chronology) - Wikipedia
+5. Roman imperial cult - Wikipedia

 6. List of Roman emperors - Wikipedia